Vrentadax/OOP-team-profile-generator/README.md

 ## Description

-A program to generate a professional readme based on user input.
+A program to generate a professional team page based on user input including the options for manager/engineer/intern.

 ## Table of Contents
 - [Installation](#installation)